Karnataka Crisis: SC to take up rebel MLAs' plea, BJP keeps close watch

 New Delhi, July 16: The political crisis in Karnataka may take a new turn on Tuesday as the Supreme Court will take up the resignation and disqualification case of 15 rebel MLAs of the ruling Congress-JD(S) coalition.

-The apex court, which was dealing with the plea of 10 rebel MLAs on July 12, will now hear five more lawmakers who have sought identical relief that Karnataka Assembly speaker KR Ramesh Kumar accept their resignations as well.
+The apex court, which was dealing with the plea of 10 rebel MLAs on July 12, will now hear five more lawmakers who have sought identical relief that Karnataka Assembly speaker K R Ramesh Kumar accept their resignations as well.

 Five more rebel Congress MLAs from Karnataka have moved the apex court on July 13 against the Speaker not accepting their resignations.